 - Trouble learning skills like sitting, crawling, or walking

 - Hyperactivity and trouble paying attention

-- Aggressive behavior in boys
+- Aggressive and self-destructive behavior in boys

 Some children with fragile X also have changes to their face and body that can include: